moneroexamples/btcmarkets-cpp/README.md

 for authentication for your account.
 The keys are provided to you by btcmarkets in your [Account/API key](https://btcmarkets.net/account/apikey) section.

+BTCMarkets requires correct timestamps to be added to authentication requests.
+This timestamp should be within +/- 30 seconds of their server timestamp.
+They don't specify exactly what timestamp they use, but from my tests it seems that it is calculated based on UTC+08:00 (i.e., Australian Western Standard Time).
+Thus if you are in different timezone, your timestamp may be different from that of the btcmarkets server.
+This may result in failures of authentication requests.

 ### Dependencies

 ##### Ubuntu 15.10 and 16.04